Read me

-The importance of artificial intelligence in the story of ‘Passengers’, which is not obvious at first viewing examination, provides us with a means to reveal the two main characters in a superior analytic way.
-While a short-lived involvement of a steward (Laurence Fishburne) gives Jim and Aurora a more meaningful directional purpose of survival (repairing an Avalon ship), each conversation with Arthur surfaces both core dilemmas and the long-shaped lines of behavior.
-The engineers once indued Arthur with a semi-sophisticated artificial intelligence, gentleman manners and the restricted agenda of everyday duties beyond the bar counter.
-In a more narrow sense, he was manufactured as no more than an instrument of leisure for 5000 of the Avalon’s passengers and for the crew, limited to only four final months of the Space Odyssey of 120 years long.
+The importance of artificial intelligence in the story of Passengers, which is not obvious at first viewing, provides us with a means to reveal the two main characters in a superior analytic way.
+While the short-lived involvement of a steward (Laurence Fishburne) gives Jim and Aurora a more meaningful directional purpose of survival (repairing an Avalon ship), each conversation with Arthur surfaces both core dilemmas and the long-shaped lines of behavior.
+The engineers once endowed Arthur with semi-sophisticated artificial intelligence, gentlemanly manners, and the restricted agenda of everyday duties beyond the bar counter.
+In a more narrow sense, he was manufactured as no more than an instrument of leisure for 5000 of the Avalon’s passengers and the crew, limited to only four final months of the Space Odyssey, 120 years long.

 We all die.
 Even androids end up on the scrap heap.

-Looking further forward to the story, the exploitation capacity of Arthur was circumstantially prolonged to the extent of Jim’s and Aurora’s lives, from only four months up to decades.
+Looking further forward to the story and Passengers movie explained, the exploitation capacity of Arthur was circumstantially prolonged to the extent of Jim’s and Aurora’s lives, from only four months up to decades.
 Scheduled hundreds and thousands of different unnamed passengers are now narrowed to only two protagonists.
-This unplanned sophisticated involvement into the story and hard times of only two human beings have widely allowed Arthur to fulfill his intended purpose, his existential destination for all in all: to become much more human-like than he was once engineered to serve.
+This unplanned, sophisticated involvement in the story and hard times of only two human beings has widely allowed Arthur to fulfill his intended purpose, his existential destination for all in all: to become much more human-like than he was once engineered to serve.
 All while the unnumbered majority of passengers would give Arthur no other credit than a mechanical mediator with a bottle, first Jim and later Aurora appreciated the bartender as a newsworthy and delicate conversational companion.
-The cybernetic existence of Arthur is now enriched with dialogues on the purpose of human life, an inevitability of death, the complexity of a ‘right’ choice and predestination.
-He is now granted with an asked necessity not only to be pre-engineered companionable but to voice his ‘bartender wisdom’, more likely had been initially included in his program.
+Arthur’s cybernetic existence is now enriched with dialogues on human life’s purpose, death’s inevitability, the complexity of a ‘right’ choice, and predestination.
+He is now granted an asked necessity not only to be pre-engineered companionable but also to voice his ‘bartender wisdom’, which had more likely been initially included in his program.

 You’re not where you want to be.
 You feel like you’re supposed to be somewhere else.